VHDL coding tips and tricks: March 2010

 Here the compiler will not show any error or warning on 4th line because the size and type of both the signals are same.But as you can see this is not what we expected.Take care while writing your code using fixed_pkg.You may get unexpected results even if you are careless about a single line of code.

-Positive edge triggered JK Flip Flop with reset input
+VHDL: Positive Edge Triggered JK Flip Flop with Testbench

 --libraries to be used are specified here